MaterializeInc/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 The second milestone will add full support for joins, including lateral joins, and subqueries, including correlated ones.

-The follwing milestones will add support for `GROUP BY`, `UNION` and the rest of the SQL constructs currently supported.
+The following milestones will add support for `GROUP BY`, `UNION` and the rest of the SQL constructs currently supported.

 In parallel, after the second milestone, work could be done on introducing query normalization before lowering,